binipringle/torts/_texts/0-outline.md

 ## Intent

-Under torts law, there is intent if the defendant either desired the act to cause a harmful result (purpose intent); or knew with substantial certainty that such a result would occur (knowledge intent).
+Under torts law, there is intent if the defendant either desired the act to cause a harmful result; or knew with substantial certainty that such a result would occur.

-If the defendant acted with necessary intent to inflict certain intentional torts against a person, but instead caused injury to another person, the defendant’s intent is transferred to the injured person.
+If the defendant acted with intent to inflict intentional torts against a person but instead injured another person, the defendant’s intent transfers to the other person.
 Transferred intent only applies to (1) battery, (2) assault, (3) false imprisonment, (4) trespass to land, and (5) trespass to chattels.

 ---

 ## Causation for Intentional Torts

-There is causation if the defendant’s act or a force set in motion by the defendant caused the plaintiff’s injury.
+There is causation if the defendant’s act or a force set in motion by the defendant's act caused the plaintiff’s injury.

 ---